jstitch/st_roguelike/README.md

 The current status of the game is a VERY BASIC development version which is just capable of:

--Generating one tipe of level
+-Generating one tipe of level (Dungeons)

+-Loading predesigned levels (not randomnized)

--Creating a player that can move through the level
+-Creating a player that can move through the levels

 Why so basic yet?
 -----------------